Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/sandbox-credentials.md

 ## Sandbox Credentials

-Sanbox credentials authenticate your app to perform actions on the LCP.
+Sandbox credentials authenticate your app to perform actions on the LCP.
 A set of sandbox credentials is created automatically when you create your app.
 App credentials are different for sandbox and live mode.
 Sandbox credentials are available at /apps/<app-id>/sandbox-credentials and are used to sign requests to /lps.

 #### Properties

 <table>
     <thead>
         <tr>
-            <th>Field</th>
+            <th>Name</th>
             <th>Description</th>
         </tr>
     </thead>